The National Association of Mortgage Brokers Sets Detailed Agenda for 2024

-Organization sets legislative agenda, solidifies new corporate board of governors, announces professional development programs, launches new diversity and inclusion committee, and offers new tools for membership
+Organization sets legislative agenda, solidifies new corporate board of governors, announces professional development programs and chairwoman for its diversity and inclusion committee while offering new tools for members

 WASHINGTON, Jan.
 8, 2024 /PRNewswire-PRWeb/ -- The National Association of Mortgage Brokers (NAMB), the voice of the mortgage industry representing the interests of mortgage brokers and home buyers since 1973 plans for an extensive agenda for 2024, the organization's 50th year of operations.
-This includes a detailed legislative effort, professional development programs, industry leading events, a new corporate board of governors along with a newly formed diversity and inclusion committee.
+This includes a detailed legislative effort, professional development programs, industry leading events, a new corporate board of governors and new diversity and inclusion committee chairwoman.

-"NAMB is looking forward to an aggressive year in 2024 as we work diligently to provide professional development tools for the industry, work closely with lawmakers in congress on matters that impact consumers and industry professionals while also supporting our newly formed corporate board of governors and diversity and inclusion committee," said Valerie Saunders, NAMB President.
+"NAMB is looking forward to an aggressive year in 2024 as we work diligently to provide professional development tools for the industry, work closely with lawmakers in congress on matters that impact consumers and industry professionals while also supporting our newly formed corporate board of governors and several committees such as our diversity, equity and inclusion committee," said Valerie Saunders, NAMB President.
 "Our organization understands its critical role in the growth of the mortgage industry and we take this responsibility seriously and are focused on making our 50th year of operations one of the most productive in the history of the National Association of Mortgage Brokers."

-NAMB's new Diversity, Equity and Inclusion Committee launches with Nora Guerra, Senior Affordable Lending Manager, Freddie Mac as the committee chair.
-NAMB's commitment to diversity, equity, and inclusion will set a positive example for the industry, creating a more welcoming and accessible housing market for everyone.
-NAMB also operates an additional 19 committees focused on creating positive support for the marketplace.

 Professional development/education opportunities for its members and non-members is a critical component of NAMB's 2024 agenda and offers several certification and recertification options providing individuals with an opportunity to be recognized as leaders within the increasingly competitive field of mortgage brokering.
 The certification exams measure a core body of knowledge shared by competent professionals in the field.
 NAMB now offers eight certification programs including CFMP, CREV, CMC, CVLS and several more.